+Gates will open at 6 a.m. on the morning of the Inauguration.
 Parking will be severely limited on Inauguration Day, but visitors may take public transportation.

 The Swearing-In Ceremony will be held outdoors on the west front steps of the Capitol.
 In the past, the vast majority of tickets have been for standing room.
 Once underway, the ceremony typically lasts about an hour.
-Be advised that January is historically cold and wet.
-Prepare for temperatures below freezing.
-Crowds will be large and you will likely be outside for several hours.
+A color-coded map is available for download (from the JCCIC) that lists the access points for tickets holders and can be used to navigate to the correct viewing locations.

 Ticketed Viewing Areas

-Tickets are needed to enter specific viewing areas, the closer ones, but the viewing area for the swearing-in ceremony is quite large, and will tentatively stretch from the Capitol along the National Mall.
+Tickets are needed to enter specific viewing areas (the closer ones) but the viewing area for the swearing-in ceremony is quite large, and will tentatively stretch from the Capitol along the National Mall.
 Not all sections of the viewing area require tickets.

 Arrive early for required security screening and anticipate large crowds.
 Be prepared to pass through several security screenings before reaching the section indicated on your ticket.

-- Animals (other than service animals)
+- animals (other than service animals)

-- Explosives of any kind (including fireworks)
+- explosives of any kind (including fireworks)

-- Mace and/or pepper spray
+- mace and/or pepper spray

 Several roads will be closed to the public on Inauguration Day.
 A list of closures may be announced by the U.S. Secret Service as Inauguration Day approaches.